Takeda Katsuyori: Military life

 In 1572, Katsuyori successfully took a Tokugawa clan possession in the Siege of Futamata, and participated in the Battle of Mikatagahara against the Oda-Tokugawa alliance.

 In 1573, Katsuyori took charge of the Takeda family after the death of Shingen and fought the Tokugawa clan.

 In 1574, he captured Takatenjin castle, which even his father had not managed to do.
-This gained him the support of the Takeda clan.
+This gained him the support of other members of the Takeda clan.

-In 1575, he suffered a terrible loss at the Battle of Nagashino, defeated by one of the earliest recorded uses of volley fire (by Oda Nobunaga's 3,000 guns), and losing a large part of his forces as well as a number of Takeda's generals.
+In 1575, he suffered a major loss at the Battle of Nagashino, defeated by one of the earliest recorded uses of volley fire by Oda Nobunaga's 3,000 muskets, and losing a large part of his forces as well as a number of Takeda's generals and retainers.

-In 1578, Katsuyori incurred the wrath of the Hōjō family by helping Uesugi Kagekatsu against Uesugi Kagetora who was Hōjō Ujiyasu's seventh son, adopted by and heir to Uesugi Kenshin, that initiated the Battle of Omosu in 1580 against Hojo Ujimasa.
+In 1578, Katsuyori incurred the wrath of the Hōjō family by helping Uesugi Kagekatsu against Uesugi Kagetora who was Hōjō Ujiyasu's seventh son, adopted by and heir to Uesugi Kenshin, leading to the Battle of Omosu in 1580 against Hojo Ujimasa.

-In 1581, Katsuyori lost Takatenjin fortress by Tokugawa Ieyasu, the siege ended with the deaths of 680 men of Okabe Motonobu garrison.
+In 1581, Katsuyori lost Takatenjin fortress to Tokugawa Ieyasu.
+The siege ended with the deaths of 680 men of Okabe Motonobu's garrison.

-In 1582, Katsuyori lost Takatō castle by Oda Nobutada, the only Takeda stronghold in Shinano province to put up any resistance to Nobunaga's final invasion of Takeda domain, the castle was taken on March the 2nd 1582.
+In 1582, Katsuyori lost Takatō castle to Oda Nobutada, the only Takeda stronghold in Shinano province to put up any resistance to Nobunaga's final invasion of Takeda domain.
+The castle was taken on March the 2nd 1582.

 Death

 After Katsuyori lost Takatenjin fortress and Takatō castle, many clans like Kiso and Anayama withdrew their support for Takeda.
-The Oda-Tokugawa alliance advanced into Kai Province, and laid siege to Shinpu Castle, Katsuyori was unable to hold the castle with his remaining 300-400 men, so he set fire to Shinpu Castle and fled into the Tenmoku mountain.
-Later, his forces were destroyed by the combined armies of Oda Nobunaga and Tokugawa Ieyasu at the Battle of Tenmokuzan, after which Katsuyori, his wife, and his son committed ritual suicide, known as seppuku.
+The Oda-Tokugawa alliance advanced into Kai Province, and laid siege to Shinpu Castle.
+Katsuyori was unable to hold the castle with his remaining 300-400 men, so he set fire to Shinpu Castle and fled into Tenmoku mountain.
+Later, his forces were destroyed by the combined armies of Oda Nobunaga and Tokugawa Ieyasu at the Battle of Tenmokuzan, after which Katsuyori, his wife, and his son committed seppuku.
 It was the end of Takeda clan.

 The nun Rikei wrote an account of his wife's suicide and, pitying them, wrote several verses in their honour.

 Spouse

 Toyama Fujin

-Takeda Katsuyori married Toyoma Fujin, the adopted daughter of Oda Nobunaga.
+Takeda Katsuyori married Toyama Fujin, the adopted daughter of Oda Nobunaga.
 She died while giving birth to their son Nobukatsu in 1567.

-Hojo Masako
+Keirin'in

-Katsuyori later married Hojo Masako, daughter of Hojo Ujiyasu.
-She bore him a son and two daughters.
-In 1582, when Masako was 19, Katsuyori was defeated by Oda Nobunaga and they had to flee.
+Katsuyori later married Keirin'in, daughter of Hojo Ujiyasu.
+They had a son and two daughters.
+In 1582, when Keirin'in was 19, Katsuyori was decisively defeated by Oda Nobunaga, and they had to flee.
 However, Katsuyori was resigned to die and urged her to leave him.
 She refused and killed herself (jigai), along with Katsuyori in the Battle of Tenmokuzan.
 Both of his sons died in the battle.